MRO spare parts features

 Supersession

-Lanza offers several functionalities regarding supersession and interchangeability-relations.
-Supersession is when one part is replaced by a new part, while interchangeability indicates whether parts can be used in each other’s place.
+Lanza offers several functionalities regarding supersession and interchangeability relations.
+Supersession is defined as one part being replaced by a new part, while interchangeability indicates whether parts can be used for the same purpose.

 • Supersession visibility